 Once up the hill, there is a ticket window and elevator to the observation deck.
 Both lines are a bit narrow but the staff will let you wait for your turn at at the side of the queue.
 Discounts are available if you can verify your disability with some identification.

 You get off on the second floor of the observation deck, and it is easy enough to move around as the popularity has waned after Tokyo Skytree was built.
-Unfortunately there is a rail that goes around the windowed side that is roughly at a wheelchair user’s height – making it a bit difficult to see out of the windows (which is the point!!).
+Luckily, the tower has undergone some renovations that include a nice upgrade for those in wheelchairs (completed September of 2019).
+Along with new windows, the main observation deck has had old railing posts that barred the view of the lower windows removed, making it a much more pleasant viewing experience for those of us sitting or small children who couldn’t see over the railing without assistance.
 A gift store is available but quite cramped – it is better to use the one on the ground floor.

 To return to the ground floor, you take the same elevator.
-The normal route is to take the stairs to the 1st floor of the observation deck and then the elevator down to the ground so the staff will ask if you want to go down to the 1st observation deck.
+The normal route from the second floor observation deck is to take the stairs to the lower floor of the observation deck and then the elevator down to the ground so the staff will ask if you want to go down to the lower observation deck.
 The first floor of the observation deck offers essentially the same view but there are a few glass floors to peer down.
 There is also a cafe and small stage.
 The cafe is elevated and only has stairs, so it is not wheelchair accessible.
 The stage area is accessible, but it can mean that a crowd can form and make it difficult to pass through.
 Toilets are available, but they are not accessible.